h-lima/sabinaHSBM/docs/Supporting_Information_S1_sabinaHSBM.md

 ### Step-by-step setup
 1. **Install Docker Desktop**

 Download and install Docker Desktop for Windows from [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop).
+Registration and sign-in are required.
 Once Docker Desktop is installed, you can open it and run the following commands either from its integrated terminal (`>_ Terminal` button) or from the Windows Command Prompt (CMD) or PowerShell.

 2. **Pull the docker image**